btschwertfeger/BiasAdjustCXX/doc/src/quickstart.rst

 Docker 🐳
 --------------

-The execution of BiasAdjustCXX is also possiblie within a Docker container.
+The execution of BiasAdjustCXX is also possible within a Docker container.
 This is the preferred option when the installation of `NetCDF-4 C++`_, `CMake`_ or `BiasAdjustCXX`_ on the local system is not desired.
 It also makes easier to access this tool since Docker container can run on nearly every operating system.

 .. code-block:: bash
     :caption: Run the BiasAdjustCXX tool using the provided Docker image